Small Business: The State Small Business Credit Initiative

 The State Small Business Credit Initiative

 The State Small Business Credit Initiative (SSBCI) was originally created through federal legislation – the Small Business Jobs Act of 2010.
-The initial SSBCI program was funded with $1.5 billion to strengthen state programs that support financing of small businesses.
-California received $168 million of the $1.5 billion, which was shared between two state agencies focused on small business support – the California Infrastructure and Economic Development Bank’s (IBank) Small Business Finance Center and the California Pollution Control Financing Authority’s (CPCFA) California Capital Access Program, housed inside the State Treasurer’s Office.
-The American Rescue Plan Act of 2021 included $10 billion for the reauthorization of the SSBCI, of which California is expected to receive at least $895 million (see here for a breakdown).
+The initial SSBCI program (SSBCI 1.0) was funded with $1.5 billion to strengthen state programs that support financing of small businesses.
+California received $168 million of the $1.5 billion, which was shared between two state agencies focused on small business support – the California Infrastructure and Economic Development Bank’s (IBank) Small Business Finance Center and the California Pollution Control Financing Authority’s (CPCFA) California Capital Access Loan Program, housed inside the State Treasurer’s Office.
+The American Rescue Plan Act of 2021 included $10 billion for the reauthorization of SSBCI, commonly known SSBCI 2.0, of which California is expected to receive at least $895 million (see here for a breakdown).

-For more information regarding SSBCI from the U.S. Treasury visit treasury.gov.
+For more information regarding SSBCI from the U.S. Treasury: https://home.treasury.gov/policy-issues/small-business-programs/state-small-business-credit-initiative-ssbci/ssbci-2021

 Key dates: (California has submitted an Intent to Apply for the funds)

-Summer 2021 – Guidance is expected to be released from the U.S. Treasury to States
+Fall 2021 – Guidance is expected to be released from the U.S. Treasury to States and the guidelines will be posted here once released.

 December 11, 2021 – Applications due to U.S. Treasury from each State